icegoat9/keychain-lightstick-docs/docs/README.md

 ### Sync Beat special mode

-There’s no microphone or Bluetooth on this so it can’t automatically sync to music, but if you’re in Triple Beat mode (where all three LEDs flash at once), you can press Button 2 at least four times a row in sync with music you're listening to, and the device will adjust its flashing speed to match that rhythm.
+There’s no microphone or Bluetooth on this, so it can’t automatically sync to music, but if you’re in Triple Beat mode (where all three LEDs flash at once), you can press Button 2 at least four times a row in sync with music you're listening to, and the device will adjust its flashing speed to match that rhythm.

 After you press Button 2 four times and let go, the device will show you